lebaston100/OBSliveTally/README.md

 - If the scene is in preview, the background will be green
 - If the scene is in program, the background will be red
 - If a transition (like a fade) is started where the destination scene is the scene you selected, then it will light up red
-- If studio mode is disabled there will be only a red and black display, no green
+- If studio mode is disabled there will be only a red and black display, no green and also no red state while a transition is active

 ### Show Input Tally
 You can also show the tally status for individual sources.
 Every scene that containes a SceneItem of that Input will be handled like described in Show Scene Tally above.